Defiant Development: Expansion and cessation of development (2013–2025)

 In late 2013, Defiant launched a crowdfunding campaign via Kickstarter for Hand of Fate, a game that combines elements of action role-playing games with a deck-building game.
 After reaching its funding goal, the game became available through Steam Early Access before being released in February 2015.
 Defiant continued its tradition of self-publishing and raised its headcount to 15 people, of which 40% were veteran developers, 40% intermediates, and 20% juniors.
 It was the studio's first non-mobile game and Jaffit considered it a "big, original Australian game".
 He believed that this transition made Defiant "a real studio making real games".
 The company subsequently released a sequel, Hand of Fate 2, in November 2017.
 In its first six months, Hand of Fate 2 outperformed its predecessor by 40% in revenue, the highest-ever revenue in such a timeframe for Defiant.
 The studio employed 25 people by October 2018.

 Following Hand of Fate 2, Defiant had begun developing a game under the working title The World in My Attic with a release planned for 2021.
 The game would have featured a family that discovers a board game, Hexes & Heroes, that provides a gateway to a fantasy world based on that game.
 Players, controlling the family members, would place hexagonal tiles on a changing game board and then become involved in an action-adventure game within that tile, similar to the progression in Hand of Fate.
-However, Jaffit announced on 23 July 2019 that Defiant would be wound down, cease game development, and enter "caretaker mode" to further support its existing titles.
-In the announcement, Jaffit cited the studio's "risky" business model and failure to adapt quickly enough to a games market that had "changed in ways both big and small".
+However, Jaffit announced on 23 July 2019 that Defiant would cease game development and enter "caretaker mode" to further support its existing titles.
+He cited the studio's "risky" business model and failure to adapt quickly enough to a games market that had "changed in ways both big and small".
+In March 2025, Defiant was announced as the publisher for Hordes of Fate, which was developed by former Defiant employees at Spitfire Interactive.